Jacob-Deutsch-Work/Finding-Inter-species-Associations-on-Large-Citizen-Science-Datasets/README.md

+Paper explaining the statistics and more here: https://arxiv.org/pdf/2508.14259

 # Finding-Inter-species-Associations-on-Large-Citizen-Science-Datasets
 Usage.
 Set DB_FILE_NAME to the path of your input CSV.
 Additional user-configurable parameters are defined near the top of the script (approximately lines 1–30); adjust these as needed.